LMQTLV/zigbee2mqtt.io/docs/devices/SIRZB-110.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes
+Only functional for firmware 1.7.1 (whatever the hardware version).
+Doesn't work with firmware 1.9.3.

 ### Warning usage